-Sometimes our mind will present us a distorted view of reality.
+Sometimes our mind will present us with a distorted view of reality.
 The reason is that our brain tends to focus on the negative.
-Our brain considers the negative things as necessary.
+Our brain considers negative things as necessary.
 Remind yourself that thoughts are not necessarily real.

 There have been many times when you thought a situation would go bad, and it turns out great.